Mellotron: Notable users

 Mike Pinder worked at Streetly Electronics for 18 months in the early 1960s as a tester, and was immediately excited by the possibilities of the instrument.
 After trying piano and Hammond organ, he settled on the Mellotron as the instrument of choice for his band, the Moody Blues, purchasing a second-hand model from Fort Dunlop Working Men's Club in Birmingham and using it extensively on every album from Days of Future Passed (1967) to Octave (1978).

-Pinder says he introduced John Lennon and Paul McCartney to the Mellotron, and convinced each of them to buy one.
+Pinder says he introduced John Lennon and Paul McCartney to the Mellotron, and persuaded each of them to buy one.
 The Beatles hired a machine and used it on their single "Strawberry Fields Forever", recorded in various takes between November and December 1966.
 Author Mark Cunningham describes the part in "Strawberry Fields Forever" as "probably the most famous Mellotron figure of all-time".
 Although producer George Martin was unconvinced by the instrument, describing it "as if a Neanderthal piano had impregnated a primitive electronic keyboard", they continued to compose and record with various Mellotrons for the albums Magical Mystery Tour (1967) and The Beatles (1968, also known as "the White Album").
 McCartney went on to use the Mellotron sporadically in his solo career.

 The instrument became increasingly popular among rock and pop bands during the psychedelic era, adding what author Thom Holmes terms "an eerie, unearthly sound" to their recordings.
 Brian Jones of the Rolling Stones played a Mellotron on several of his band's songs over 1967–68.
 These include "We Love You", where he used the instrument to create a Moroccan-sounding horn section, "She's a Rainbow", "2000 Light Years from Home" and "Jigsaw Puzzle".